 I don’t remember adjusting to the smell of cigarette smoke.
 My mother smoked, and so did one of her two sisters.
 She was close to both of them, despite the fact that they lived in the Houston area, while my sister and I were raised by her and my father in Nashville.
 When her sisters did come to visit, or when we met them at my grandmother’s home in Benton, Arkansas, I often felt that I was moving with an ever-growing cloud of smells - burning rubber, mid-range perfume, and cigarette smoke.

 At some point in elementary school, another child told me that their parents don’t smoke.
 I remember being taken aback - even though I’d known that my own father didn’t smoke, it was strange to me to hear that their mother didn’t smoke.
 It was so normal to me, I literally couldn’t imagine a mom without a cigarette.
 As I continued through elementary school, I was in and out of friends’ homes with parents who did and didn’t smoke.
-Sometimes the homes smelled of cigarette smoke.
+Sometimes the homes smelled of cigarette smoke, which turns out is fairly commonplace.
 Our home didn’t.
 It was rare that I saw other parents smoking in their home, but my mother way particularly careful about the way the house in which I was raised smelled.
 Her smoke spot was the garage.
 In cooler months, she’d choose a warm coat, and store it in the garage to keep the smell out of the house.

 Cigarettes weren’t, by any measure, the center of my mom’s life from my perspective, but I clearly remember that she couldn’t make it through a movie without a smoke break.
 I remember that she always told me not to do it, but she would do it, leaving me quite confused.
 I didn’t understand the purpose of cigarettes any more than I understood my dad’s liking his occasional beer - it’s just something that wasn’t for children.